luhn/docker-gunicorn-proxy/README.md

 ## Logging

-By default, gunicorn-haproxy will output per-request logs to stdout.
+You can enable per-request logging by setting `LOG_ADDRESS` to `stdout`, `stderr`, or a syslog server.
 HAProxy's default log format is overridden and set to:

 ```
 %HM %HU %ST %TR/%Tw/%Tr/%Ta %U